jmilkiewicz/OverheadCourse/signups/index.markdown

 <i>The event is almost fully booked!</i>

-Only 3 spots left for the Padel Essentials 🎯 course:
-- 2 spots available in a group with players at the Playtomic level 1-2,
+Only <b>2</b> spots left for the Padel Essentials 🎯 course in a group with players at the Playtomic level 1-2.
-- 1 spot available in a group with players at the Playtomic ~ 3

 | Course name     | Price |
 | {% include padelEssentials.markdown %}         | 270 euro|